Amanda Palmer on her open marriage with Neil Gaiman, now.

 |Photo by Kyle Cassidy|

 I've fantasized about Amanda Palmer showing up at one of the national poly conventions, such as Poly Living or Atlanta Poly Weekend or Beyond the Love.
-Widely known as Amanda Fucking Palmer, she's an outspoken performer and singer (The Dresden Dolls, Evelyn Evelyn) who's been upfront about her open marriage with her husband: science-fantasy author/screenwriter Neil Gaiman.
-They are geek royalty and, whether they like it or not, a poster couple for successful open marriages.
+Widely known as Amanda Fucking Palmer, she's an outspoken performer and singer (The Dresden Dolls, Evelyn Evelyn) and has been upfront about her open marriage with her husband, science-fantasy author/screenwriter Neil Gaiman.
+They are geek royalty and, whether they like it or not, have been a poster couple for open marriages.

 Five years ago Palmer told Out.com,

 I've never been comfortable in a monogamous relationship in my life.
 I feel like I was built for open relationships just because of the way I function.
 It's not a reactive decision like, 'Hey I'm on the road, you're on the road, let's just find other people.'
 It was a fundamental building block of our relationship.
 We both like things this way.

 ...The open-ness is grounded in total honesty with one another.
 We're very communicative with each other and we share everything.
 I think that's the way you gotta do it.
 I can't speak for anyone but myself, and there are a million ways to love and be in a relationship.
 But fundamentally, I think if you're going to have a really, truly loving partnership, you have to be completely transparent, communicating and sharing everything.
 Neil and I fall more and more in love with each other every day, and I think part of that is because we encourage each other to say more, share more, to peel ourselves open to each other in the middle of the night when the day is done and the real talking happens.
 It's not always easy, the peeling sometimes hurts, but the deep love it fosters is clear to see.

 In 2013 during a Reddit Ask Me Anything (now on her website), she wrote,